 We also enjoy sea kayaking.
 We organise several weekend or day trips every year, but our sea kayaking tends to be restricted to the summer and autumn when the hours of daylight are longer and water/air temperatures are higher.

 We also organise annual summer holiday.
 For example in recent years we have gone sea kayaking in the Channel Islands and the Scilly Isles and canoeing on lakes in Sweden.

 What equipment do you need?

-The Club has a dozen or so general-purpose kayaks available for members’ use, plus paddles, buoyancy aids, spraydecks and helmets, as well as some more specialised (white water and sea) kayaks, and three open canoes.
+The Club has general-purpose kayaks available for members’ use, plus paddles, buoyancy aids, spraydecks and helmets, as well as some more specialised (white water and sea) kayaks, and three open canoes.
 The only thing which beginners need to provide, apart from enthusiasm, is suitable clothing.
 In the summer, this need be no more than shorts, T-shirt and gym shoes, plus a fleece for cooler days, and a waterproof anorak or canoeing cagoule on chilly days or if it rains.
 For winter canoeing or moving water, a wetsuit (“long-john” and boots), with a cagoule, is normally used.
 A towel has been known to come in handy!

 Beginners are advised not to buy equipment until they have had the chance to try it out, and to get expert advice (eg from the Club’s more experienced members).
 There is a great variety of types of boats and equipment available, and it is a shame to make mistakes over hasty purchases.
 For example, someone who wants to specialise solely in flat water touring would look for a quite different type of canoe from that used for white water playboating.
 There is normally no urgency for new members to buy their own equipment.